 “When you’re a new parent, you’re concerned about doing the right thing.
-You’ve got this infant child with so much potential, and hearing that you may not be able to afford his education makes it very hard,” says Mike Maloney, a Saint John, N.B.-based father who started saving for his son's education when little Simon was only a few months old.
+You’ve got this infant with so much potential, and hearing that you may not be able to afford his or her education makes it very hard,” says Mike Maloney, a Saint John, N.B.-based father who started saving for his son's education when little Simon was only a few months old.

 But how do you find the money to save for something that seems so far away when more pressing items like kitchen renovations, family trips and your own retirement savings compete for attention?